Maryam-Nasseri/AI-Agents-Systems-and-Research/README.md

 ## Open Interpreter Agentic Assistant
 Open Interpreter lets LLMs run code (Python, Javascript, Shell, and more) locally.
 You can chat with Open Interpreter through a ChatGPT-like interface in your terminal by running $ interpreter after installing.
 This provides a natural-language interface to your computer's general-purpose capabilities.

+## Agent Verse
+AgentVerse is designed to facilitate the deployment of multiple LLM-based agents in various applications.
+AgentVerse primarily provides two frameworks: task-solving and simulation.